DARF: Depth-Aware Generalizable Neural Radiance Field: Methodology

-We have already introduced how to represent a volumetric radiance field conditioned on deeply learned scene features.
+\textbf{Decoder and Volumetric Rendering.} We have already introduced how to represent a volumetric radiance field conditioned on deeply learned scene features.
 Here, we introduce how the decoder maps the feature representation into color and density for every sample point.
 In contrast to most NeRF models which utilize MLP as the decoding structure, in this work we adopt the transformer structure in \cite{wang2021ibrnet} to perform feature decoding of sample sequences on the viewing ray in a context-aware manner.
 Namely, spatially nearby samples present correlated characteristics; however, MLP independently processes each 3D point without considering the geometry correlations among adjacent samples.
 On the contrary, transformer-based structures perform self-attention operations, so that contextual dependencies are well modeled and all samples are inferred in a joint way.
-Based on this decoder structure, for color, we predict the blending weights for the image colors for variation reduction and improve the visual quality of the synthesized results.
-After getting the color and density value at continuous 5D location, we use volumetric rendering method \cite{volumetric1996, DVR_2020_CVPR, Vol_2020_CVPR} to calculate the color value for every pixel.
-More concretely, we first query the colors and densities of $M$ samples on the viewing ray, and then we accumulate colors along the ray $\mathbf{r}$ to derive the pixel color $\hat{C_{r}}$ value as:
+Based on this decoder structure, we predict the blending weights of the image colors for variation reduction to improve the visual quality of the synthesized results.
+After getting color and density values at continuous 5D locations, we use the volumetric rendering method \cite{volumetric1996, DVR_2020_CVPR, Vol_2020_CVPR} to calculate the color for every pixel.
+More concretely, we first query colors and densities of $M$ samples on the viewing ray, and then we derive the pixel color $\hat{C_{r}}$ along the ray $\mathbf{r}$ as:

-where samples from $1$ to $M$ are sorted according to ascending depth values. $c_{j}$ and $\sigma_{j}$ denote the color and density of the $jth$ sample on the ray, respectively. $\delta_{j}$ is the distance between $jth$ sample and $(j-1)th$ sample.
-In the following section, we will show our innovation on how to accelerate this sampling process.
+where samples from $1$ to $M$ are sorted according to ascending depth values. $c_{j}$ and $\sigma_{j}$ denote the color and density of the $j$-th sample on the ray, respectively. $\delta_{j}$ is the distance between $j$-th sample and $(j{-}1)$-th sample.
+We show our innovation on how to accelerate this sampling process in the following.